 A number of system settings require regular execution of certain programs.
-Therefore, the cron daemon should be active on every system.
+Therefore, the CrOn daemon should be active on every system.

-MAX_DAYS_IN_TMP="0"
+MAX\DAYS\IN\TMP="0"

-cron.daily can check for old files in tmp directories.
+cron.doily can check for old files in tmp directories.
 It will delete all files not accessed for more than the days specified here.
 Leave it empty or set it to 0 to disable this feature.

-TMP DIRS TO CLEAR="/tmp /var/tmp"
+TMP\DIRS\TO\CLEAR="/tmp /var/tmp"